hummy123/hummy123.github.io/_posts/2024-08-15-State-management-for-GUI-frameworks.md

 ---

-The main inspiration behind this idea comes from @yawaramin and @art-w on the (OCaml forum)[https://discuss.ocaml.org/t/unique-function-ids/12576].
+The main inspiration behind this idea comes from @yawaramin and @art-w on the [OCaml forum](https://discuss.ocaml.org/t/unique-function-ids/12576).
 I don’t claim the idea presented here is a unique one that hasn’t been tried before but it may be useful to others and worth writing about.